neducod/Calendar-Website/README.md

 getMilliseconds()	Get millisecond (0-999) getTime()	Get time (milliseconds since January 1, 1970)

-They guided me in building this mini project
+I used that as a guild in building this mini project

 I would love to hear about what you think concerning this project